-SQL as Data Manipulation Language: Besides of retrieving data from database using SELECT statement, SQL also provide the statements to manipulate the data of database.
+SQL as Data Manipulation Language: Besides retrieving data from a database using a SELECT statement, SQL also provides statements to manipulate the data of the database.
 SQL is a complete data manipulation language.
-In data manipulation, data is inserted into the database tables, updated tables and deleted the data from database.
+In data manipulation, data is inserted into the database tables, updated tables, and deleted the data from the database.

 The important data manipulation languages are

 - Delete Statement

 The INSERT INTO statement is used to insert or add a new row or record into the database.
 The new record is appended or added at the end of the database table.

 The general syntax of the INSERT INTO statement to insert one row at a time into the database table is written as:

 INSERT INTO table-name [(field list)] VALUES (value list)

 For example, to insert a row with values (16, ‘Fozia’, ‘Karachi’, 650) into the STUDENT table the INSERT statement will be

 INSERT INTO Student (Roll_No, Name, City, Marks) VALUES (16, ‘Fozia’, ‘Karachi’, 650)

 You can also insert multiple rows extracted from one table into another table.
 In this case, both values should have the same data structures.
 For example, to copy all those rows of the ‘STUDENT_1’ table that have a value greater than 700 in the ‘Marks’ column into the ‘STUDENT_2’ table, the statement is written as